Capital investment for regeneration

 It focuses on projects that promote innovation in both temporary and longer term greening techniques for vacant and derelict land sites.

-The following local authorities will receive funding of £7.835 million in 2016 and 2017, reflecting the extent of vacant and derelict land in these areas and levels of deprivation:
+The following local authorities will receive funding of £9.444 million in 2018 to 2019, reflecting the extent of vacant and derelict land in these areas and levels of deprivation:

 - North Lanarkshire